Weiqifan1/PyProjectImpossibleCollege/README.md

 ### Group
 Christian Lykke, Anders Nissen and Bo Henriksen.

+### Iterations
+It's possible to see our iterations and the most important branches for each iteration here: https://github.com/Weiqifan1/PyProjectImpossibleCollege/blob/developer/ITERATIONS.md

 ### Dependencies
 The project uses the latest version of Pythons Anaconda installation.